Updated on the 13th April 2021

 Covid-19 restrictions will be in place for a long time: weeks, possibly months.
-However, our duty to animal welfare also remains and our governing body acknowledged that some procedures could not be delayed for too long without impacting animal welfare.
+However, our duty to animal welfare also remains and our governing body acknowledged that some procedures could not be delayed for too long without impacting animal welfare and create unmanageable backlogs.

 This includes vaccinations to avoid outbreaks of deadly diseases in our pet population.
 It also might apply to neutering in certain circumstances.

 Please read the BSAVA advice for pet owners on these two services:

-Our focus, when reintroducing vaccinations, will be to ensure social distancing and maximum safety for our staff and our clients.
+Our focus, when booking vaccinations, will be to ensure social distancing and maximum safety for our staff and our clients.

 We will offer vaccination service from our Brentwood Wellness Centre only.

 We will prioritise primo-vaccination (first and second puppy injection as well as first year booster) as these are the most vulnerable individuals.
 For other group, we will operate a risk assessment to identify animals at particular risk.

 The veterinary associations have worked closely with vaccine manufacturers and recommended that in the current situation, booster could be delayed up to 3 months (15months since the last injection) in adult dos and cats.